This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 I’ll admit, I had started to panic.
 There was a whole week here ahead of me and, being blunt, I’m not big on fields.

 But over the coming days, which turned to weeks, something strange happened.
 Twenty days passed with a few delayed departures yet I still wasn’t in any rush to leave.

-Eventually, with the arrival of my best friend from home to Auckland airport I dragged myself away to tour the remainder of the North Island.
+Eventually, with the arrival of my best friend from home to Auckland airport I dragged myself away to tour the remainder of the North Island’s hidden gems.
 You know what it made me realise?
 New Plymouth is without a doubt my favourite city in Aotearoa.

 But, wait, what… Did I really just write that?